EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

 Secondary Storage (M.2 2280)

-* Secondary Storage (M.2 2280), SANDISK SN7100 PCIe® 4.0 M.2 2280 - 500GB  Not available with your other selected options.
-Reload page to reset. +€150
 * Secondary Storage (M.2 2280), SANDISK SN7100 PCIe® 4.0 M.2 2280 - 1TB  Not available with your other selected options.
 Reload page to reset. +€240
 * Secondary Storage (M.2 2280), SANDISK SN7100 PCIe® 4.0 M.2 2280 - 2TB  Not available with your other selected options.
 Reload page to reset. +€565
 * Secondary Storage (M.2 2280), SANDISK SN7100 PCIe® 4.0 M.2 2280 - 4TB  Not available with your other selected options.
 Reload page to reset. +€979